Wasabi Talent

 choice on you and your fiancé music likes, as well as the music interests of your guests.

-R&B, Motown?
+* What is the average age of your guests?
+Do you and your guests like rock music, R&B, Motown?
 Do you have a traditional or contemporary style?
 Most likely, you want a nice variety of music styles.

 * Do you expect that most of your guests will want to dance?
 Do you like to dance?
 If so, you probably want a high energy dance band that will play a good selection of up-tempo music and will interact with the crowd.